-True Ventures is a venture capital firm founded in 2005 and based in Palo Alto, California, with an additional office in San Francisco.
-It specializes in investing in early-stage technology startups, focusing on sectors such as commerce, consumer products, health, and infrastructure technologies, including areas like e-commerce, mobile, and cloud computing.
-The firm typically provides seed and Series A financing, preferring to invest between $0.25 million and $3 million for a stake of 22 to 25 percent in the companies it supports.
-True Ventures is dedicated to empowering entrepreneurs, fostering creativity, and promoting professional growth through its True Platform, which offers various programs for founders.
-With a team of over 40 professionals, True Ventures has helped launch and scale more than 350 companies, contributing to the creation of over 85,000 jobs worldwide.
-The firm has received recognition, including being named Venture Firm of the Year by the National Venture Capital Association in 2018.
+True Ventures, established in 2005, is a prominent venture capital firm based in Palo Alto, California, with an additional office in San Francisco.
+The firm specializes in early-stage technology investments, focusing on seed and Series A financing.
+True Ventures invests in a broad range of sectors, including commerce, consumer, hardware, health, and infrastructure technologies, as well as emerging markets such as e-commerce, mobile, and software services.
+The firm typically invests between $0.25 million and $3 million per round, aiming for a stake of approximately 20%.
+With over $3.8 billion under management and a team of over 40 professionals, True Ventures has supported more than 350 companies, creating over 85,000 jobs worldwide.
+The firm was recognized as Venture Firm of the Year by the National Venture Capital Association in 2018.

 Futureswap is a decentralized futures exchange platform that leverages blockchain technology to facilitate non-custodial trading.
 Based in San Francisco, California, the company specializes in automated market making (AMM) algorithms, enabling users to buy and sell cryptocurrency futures contracts efficiently.
 By providing a decentralized environment, Futureswap aims to enhance trading flexibility and security for its users.